Gramex is the collective management organisation for recorded music in Finland.

 The necessary phonogram report

-This is a very, very important document.
+Phonogram report is a very important document.
 Without a correctly filled detailed report submitted by the producer, Gramex will not be able to distribute the remunerations of that phonogram to the producer and the performers.
-Print the phonogram report form : > Phonogram report .

-Do you want to learn more about Gramex?
-The three latest annual reports contain a lot of interesting information about Gramex activities, management and finances.
+The latest annual reviews and transparency reports contain a lot of interesting information about Gramex activities, management and finances.